• BIBLE PROMISES

 In the early verses of 2 Corinthians 12, he describes the vision he received, which was so real that he couldn’t tell whether he actually experienced it (“in the body”) or whether it was just a vision (“out of the body”).

 Paul spoke of being caught up to “the third heaven” which he also called “paradise” where he heard things which it is not possible for a man to utter.
-Paul used many illusions to the tabernacle in his 2nd epistle to the Corinthians and this appears to be just another one.
+Paul used many illusions to the Tabernacle in his 2nd epistle to the Corinthians and this appears to be just another one.

-There were three divisions to the tabernacle – the outer court, the holy place, and the Most Holy Place.
+There were three divisions to the Tabernacle – the outer court, the holy place, and the Most Holy Place.
 The epistle to the Hebrews described these as a “pattern of things in the heavens” (Heb.
 9:23) so the Most Holy Place becomes the “third heaven” where the Cherubim overlooked the Mercy Seat, representing the very presence of God – a state of immortality and power.

 Paul was so overcome with awe at the sight and the experience, that he didn’t know exactly how to describe it, except to say that it is not possible for us to fully comprehend until we experience it ourselves.